 No doubt New York City is pretty wondrous, but so are the surrounding areas.
 Trains departing regularly from Grand Central take you to tiny towns, great art, manicured gardens with stunning views, and even an abandoned castle in the middle of the Hudson River.
-This Labor Day weekend, plan one of these trips from Grand Central.
-By Jessica Allen.
+Plan one of these trips from Grand Central this weekend.
+By Jessica Allen/By Carly Petrone.

-Dia:Beacon showcases contemporary art, much of it extremely large and site-specific, on 30 acres alongside the Hudson River.
-Built in 1929, the main building was once a box-making factory for Nabisco; today its 240,000 square feet house works by Donald Judd, Richard Serra, On Kawara, and Louise Bourgeois, among other significant artists of the past 50 or so years.
-Beacon itself is worth a stroll too, with art galleries, antique stores, and restaurants along its main street.
-Metro-North gets you there in about 90 minutes.
+If you’re into art, Dia:Beacon showcases contemporary art, much of it extremely large and site-specific, on 30 acres alongside the Hudson River.
+Built in 1929, the main building was once a box-making factory for Nabisco; today its 240,000 square feet houses works by Donald Judd, Richard Serra, On Kawara, and Louise Bourgeois, among other significant artists of the past 50 or so years.

 Feeling lucky?
 This Connecticut entertainment emporium, about two hours from Grand Central, offers all kinds of games of chance spread over three different casinos, including several daily poker tournaments.
-If you’re not into gambling, you can go to a concert, head to a comedy show, meet a Real Housewife or other star of reality tv, hang out at the world’s largest indoor planetarium dome, get a spa treatment, have a book signed by your favorite author, shop, or eat at one of the more than 25 on-site restaurant.
+If you’re not into gambling, you can go to a concert, head to a comedy show, hang out at the world’s largest indoor planetarium dome, get a spa treatment, shop, or eat at one of the more than 25 on-site restaurant.

-In the middle of the Hudson River is Bannerman Castle, a mock-Scottish armory and home dating to the early decades of the twentieth century.
-(An explosion in the armory + abandonment + time = the ruins you see today.)
+In the middle of the Hudson River is Bannerman Castle, a mock-Scottish armory and home dating to the early decades of the 20th Century.
+An explosion in the armory + abandonment + time = the ruins you see today.
 Take the 90-minute train to Beacon, then a boat to Pollepel Island for one of the weekend tours.
-You’ll hear tales about the history of the buildings and the island itself, which served as a cooling tank for unruly Dutch passengers, a meeting ground for nineteenth-century prostitutes and their clients, the scene of a fairy tale romance, and a massive munitions depot.
+You’ll hear tales about the history of the buildings and the island itself, which served as a cooling tank for unruly Dutch passengers, a meeting ground for 19th Century prostitutes and their clients, the scene of a fairy tale romance, and a massive munitions depot.